smurferson1/MineControl/README.md

   - Disable GPU and CPU miner Keep Logs option.
   - Data tracking: disable metrics you don't need.
   - Data Tracking: use the UserValue method for units and algos that don't change.
 Reduces processing a tiny bit.
+- To prevent MineControl from using a GPU power profile, change the parameter for the profile (under "Command Line Params" in GPU Temperature Management) to blank or something invalid.